 More than 1 million Medicare beneficiaries had a diagnosis of opioid use disorder in 2020.1 However, fewer than 1 in 5 Medicare beneficiaries with an opioid use disorder (OUD) diagnosis received medication to treat this condition.
 In addition, the number of patients who stay in treatment after hospital discharge decrease drastically during the transition of care.2

-This webinar series is a collaboration of all of the Quality Innovation Network-Quality Improvement Organizations and will provide strategies, interventions, and targeted solutions to ensure access to MOUD treatment and facilitate the continuity of care through the continuum.
-This series’ focus is ensuring MOUD treatment within nursing home/hospital care transitions, but is appropriate for all care settings, including nursing homes, clinics and hospital care teams and their partners.
+This webinar series was a collaboration of all of the Quality Innovation Network-Quality Improvement Organizations and provided strategies, interventions, and targeted solutions to ensure access to MOUD treatment and facilitate the continuity of care through the continuum.
+This series’ focus was ensuring MOUD treatment within nursing home/hospital care transitions, but was appropriate for all care settings, including nursing homes, clinics and hospital care teams and their partners.

-A general certificate of attendance will be provided for continuing education/contact hours.
-Attendees are responsible for determining if this program meets the criteria for licensure or recertification for their discipline.
+A general certificate of attendance was provided for continuing education/contact hours.
+Attendees were responsible for determining if this program meets the criteria for licensure or recertification for their discipline.

 PAST EVENT | Session 1 - Role of the Emergency Department (ED) Physician in the Treatment of Patients with OUD